This article was published in August 2022 and may be outdated.

 “A lot of people worked really hard to make this happen,” said Cyril Patterson, Manitoba Hydro’s Director of Rural Operations.
 “There’s lots left to do out there, but we’re happy community members can go home while we finish the job.”

 The wildfire that threatened Pukatawagan (also known as Mathias Colomb Cree Nation), forced the evacuation of approximately 2,000 residents and damaged the power line feeding it, but left the rail line into the community intact.
 This allowed Manitoba Hydro to ship in two large generators to temporarily restore power.
-The two 1,500 kW generators, which are far too large to be flown in, are being continuously monitored and refueled while crews work to repair Pukatawagan’s normal power supply.
+The two 1,500 kW generators, which are far too large to be flown in, are being continuously monitored and refuelled while crews work to repair Pukatawagan’s normal power supply.
 The two generators (a third one has since been added) are supplied and maintained by Aggreko.

 “Being in our Treaty Six territory is the comfort of home…we feel settled,” said Lorna Bighetty, Mathias Colomb Cree Nation Chief.